William Cronon's Students

 Phone: (760) 577–8973

-Fields of Interest: ethnographic and environmental history of the long 18th and 19th centuries, with particular emphasis on maritime, frontier/borderlands, colonial, and cross-species engagements; U.S. in the world; critical theory and practice of ethnographic and archival methods and narratives; culture, power, writing, violence, and belonging; gender and women's history; indigenous peoples and traditional knowledge; the social pragmatics of technology; public humanities.
+Fields of interest: ethnographic and environmental history of the long 18th and early 19th centuries, with particular emphasis on maritime, frontier/borderlands, colonial, and cross-species engagements; U.S. in the world; critical theory and practice of ethnographic and archival methods and narratives; culture, power, writing, violence, and belonging; indigenous peoples and traditional knowledge; public humanities.

 Dissertation: "At Sea in the World (or, A Dissertation on the UnNatural Histories of a Ship): The Cruise of U.S. Frigate Essex, 1798–1837," University of Wisconsin-Madison History Department, 2012.